 However, there are times when cleaning your cup in a public restroom may be necessary — while traveling, for example, or if you have a heavy flow.
 In those cases, being prepared is key to menstrual cup + public bathroom success.

-Here are our top 6 tips for cleaning your cup while you’re away from home.
+Here are our top 6 tips for cleaning your cup or disc while you’re away from home.

 1. Look for a private restroom or stall with a sink